sst/guide/_chapters/configure-cognito-identity-pool-in-cdk.md

 Let's go over the changes we are making here.

+We first import our new construct.

 ``` javascript
 + import CognitoAuthRole from "./CognitoAuthRole";
 ```

-We first import our new construct.
+We then get a reference to the `bucketArn` of our previously created S3 bucket.
+We'll be passing this in shortly.

 ``` javascript
 + const { bucketArn } = props;